 Alice is a personal account of the artist’s life and work that draws on unpublished papers, letters, and interviews.
 It is enriched by over 200 illustrations of paintings, prints, sketches, and photographs, many shared for the first time.
 This hardcover volume about Alice Smith is both an important contribution to Southern art scholarship and a gorgeous addition to the bookshelves of art and history lovers.

 The book is available in hardcover for $60.00 at the Middleton Place store and wherever fine books are sold, including Middleton Place, Edmondston-Alston House, Gibbes Museum of Art, Blue Bicycle Books, Buxton Books, Historic Charleston Foundation, Preservation Society of Charleston, The Village Bookseller, and Main Street Reads.
-Published by Evening Post Books and Middleton Place Foundation and its mission to inspire, educate, and enact positive change through an understanding of American history.
+Published by Evening Post Books and Middleton Place Foundation, net proceeds benefit the Foundation’s mission to inspire, educate, and enact positive change through an understanding of American history.

 Purchase your copy of Alice now.

 Sign up for our mailing list for news, updates, and a free “sneak peek” of the book’s opening chapters.

 A lifelong Charleston resident with limited professional training, Alice Smith forged her style from a wide range of sources—her French teacher at the local Carolina Art Association, mentors who introduced her to Tonalism and Japanese woodblock prints, and extensive fieldwork.
 In a career of sixty years, she defied gender expectations and gained national acclaim.